rain0r/listenbrainz-java/README.md

-The ListenBrainz API bindings for java are wrapper for the [ListenBrainz API](https://listenbrainz.readthedocs.io/en/latest/) and the ListenBrainz submission service (_scrobbling_).
+This is ja java wrapper for the the [ListenBrainz API](https://listenbrainz.readthedocs.io/en/latest/).

-It provides classes and methods to invoke ListenBrainz API methods from within Java applications.
+It supports retrieving and submitting data (_scrobbling_).

 ## Usage